How to Get a Proofreading Certificate Worth Having

 Knowadays

-• teaches you how to proofread typeset texts
+• teaches how to proofread typeset documents

 The Publishing Training Centre